Ex-judge Kit Toogood to lead probe into death of University of Canterbury student Mason Pendrous

 The aim and scope of the investigation is to establish:

-• The circumstances surrounding the delay in the discovery of Mason's death.
+• The circumstances surrounding the delay in the discovery of Pendrous' death.

-• Whether any concerns about Mason's welfare were raised by any party with UC, CLV, or anyone else.
+• Whether any concerns about Pendrous' welfare were raised by any party with UC, CLV, or anyone else.

 • Whether there was any response to any such concerns.